ranellereyes/Algo-Mapper/docs/a-star_description.md

 Pros
 - Generally very fast
+- It will always find a solution if it exists
 - Best algorithm for path finding, but may not be best for shortest path
 - Time complexity is mostly O(n)